millanp95/DeLUCS/README.md

 # DeLUCS
-This repository contains all the source files required to run the Deep clustering algorithm for DNA sequences, as well as a detailed guide for running the code .
+This repository contains all the source files required to run the DeLUCS algorithm for DNA sequences, as well as a detailed guide for running the code .

 ## Computational Pipeline: